tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise4-Journey.md

     ![Demo](./images/jo8.png)

     You'll then see the `Advanced Editor` which allows code entry.
-Paste it in `#{weatherApiemailAddress.WeatherByZipemailAddress.weather.main} == 'Clear'` (replace emailAddress)
+Paste it in `#{weatherApiUserID.WeatherByZipUserID.weather.main} == 'Clear'` (replace both instances of UserID in the template with the first portion of your AEP username before '@')

-    You'll then see this.
+    Your expression should look similar to the following.

     ![Demo](./images/jo14.png)